 The projects were selected for excellence and current and likely future impact.
 The selection included examples of CLAHRCs working individually with local partners as well as examples of cross-CLAHRC collaboration.

-More than 60 people attended the event mainly from CLAHRCs but also a few from Academic Health Sciences Networks.
+More than 60 people attended the event mainly from CLAHRCs but also a few from Academic Health Science Networks.
 There were updates from several CLAHRCs before interaction sessions on both cardiometabolic prevention and then cardiometabolic management.
 It was then concluded with a group brainstorming session covering methodological work, working together and industry and multi-site interventions.

 Professor Kamlesh Khunti, Director of NIHR CLAHRC East Midlands, said: “We at CLAHRCs play a leading role in helping shape research in cardiometabolic diseases, using collaborative efforts to address the challenge of prevention and management in this rapidly changing area.